maxzheng/great-life-guide/double.md

    to sleep, such as 8 hours for adults or 10+ hours for kids, to get the best results.
 If you don't need to, don't use an alarm clock, but listen to your body.
 Sometimes, you will need more sleep to fully rejuvenate, such as when you are sick.

+### #6 Daily Routine

+It's good to have a routine to ensure all the important things are done regularly, nothing is dropped on the floor, and you are steadily getting closer to your goals.

+Experiment to figure out what works best for you, but feel free to use mine as a starting point to get an idea:

+1. Wake up at 6am.
+2. **Read book about 30 minutes to 1 hour** while in bed.
+Learning is important for personal growth and the brain is in the best state to do that after waking up.
+3. Drink water and start to **exercise for 30 minutes**.
+Make/publish [Daily Exercise & Talk](http://hp.show) video.
+   Walk and eat freshly picked fruits in my backward.
+4. **Eat nutritious breakfast** and do other morning necessities.
+5. **Publish happiness/productivity article** from previous night and share on social medias.
+6. Check calendars, respond to emails and social medias to **help others be happy/productive**, and take a break.
+7. Start work at 9am.
+Use productivity techniques to **get everything done with high quality in half the time**!
+   E.g. Ensure the body and mind are at 100% throughout the day by taking a 5 minute break about every 30 minutes to go for a walk, **play with family/kids**, or eat some brain food / drink water.
+8. During lunch break, respond to social medias and **help others be happy/productive.**
+9. Finish work at 6pm.
+Besides dinner and other necessities, **play with family/kids, read book, help others to be happy and productive, write happiness/productivity article, and steadily build a company to enable everyone to be happy and productive.**
+10. Sleep around 10pm.

 Leaderships
 -----------